How does it work?

 - Talking on the phone

-Sending commissary money to offset the cost of correspondence (stamps, paper and envelopes), or so they can buy some items from commissary, such as coffee, stationary supplies, and hygiene items (typically only soap, toothpaste, and a limited number of stamps are provided for indigent inmates, no shampoo, no lotion, no deodorant, etc.)
+- Sending commissary money to offset the cost of correspondence (stamps, paper and envelopes), or so they can purchase items such as coffee, stationary supplies, and hygiene items (typically only soap, toothpaste, and a limited number of stamps are provided for indigent inmates).
+Prison food is notoriously meager and unpalatable.
+Soups, cheese, and peanut butter provide much-needed sustenance and protein that is lacking in their meals.
+The pandemic has exacerbated this, as many kitchen workers are in isolation or quarantine, resulting in meals similar to this dinner recently served to Washington state prisoners (grown men!): a few carrot sticks, a small cup of coleslaw, and a cookie.

 - Scheduling a visit (some facilities have video visitation available)

-Guidelines vary widely from facility to facility with regard to mail, phone calls, and visits, and we are here to help you navigate those systems.
-You will find many organizations and resources here that support inmates with everything from resource guides, books, and newsletters, to parole and re-entry.
-Do call or email if you have questions not addressed on our website.
+Guidelines vary widely across states, counties, and federal institutions (and frequently change) with regard to mail, phone calls, commissary, and visits, and we are here to help you navigate those systems.
+You will find many organizations and resources here that support inmates with everything from resource guides, books and newsletters, to parole and re-entry.
+Contact us if you have questions.

 What address do I use?